-Matthew’s work has been included in solo and group exhibitions at the Royal Geographical Society (London), Light Grey Art Lab (Minneapolis, MN), Power Plant Gallery (Durham, NC), Mahato Memorial Gallery (Durham, NC), Louise Jones Brown Gallery (Durham, NC), and the Melvin Art Gallery (Lakeland, FL).
+Matthew’s work has been included in solo and group exhibitions at the Royal Geographical Society (London), Light Grey Art Lab (Minneapolis, MN), Power Plant Gallery (Durham, NC), Mahato Memorial Gallery (Durham, NC), Louise Jones Brown Gallery (Durham, NC), and the Melvin Art Gallery (Lakeland, FL), and more.
 Commissioned photography projects for his work have included specimen digitization for the Duke Lichen Laboratory, documentation of the endangered Red Cockaded Woodpecker in Central Florida, and recording of bottlenose dolphin populations off Florida’s Sarasota Bay.

 Reviews and articles including his work have appeared in BBC Earth, New Scientist Magazine, Nikon Photo Independent, and more.
 He was recently awarded a National Geographic Young Explorer Grant, as well as an Art Residency with the Light Grey Art Lab in Iceland.
 His speaking engagements have taken place in private and public settings with audiences from 20 to 2,000 -- including venues such as National Geographic Headquarters (Washington DC), Canon’s Experience Center (Costa Mesa, CA), Duke University (Durham, NC), Florida Southern College (Lakeland, FL), and more.